Gavrigg/Gavrigg/README.md

 <h1>Hey, I am Gabriel!</h1>
 <h2>About Me</h2>
 <p>
-IT security technician with practical experience in detecting events and managing security incidents.
+Hello!
+I am a Security Specialist with practical experience in detecting events and managing security incidents.
 Empathy and proactivity are the characteristics that define me as a worker.
 I am a good communicator and a curious, responsible and disciplined person, which has helped me achieve my goals as efficiently as possible.
 </p>